 What is gluten-free?
 Wait!
-What is gluten?
+What the heck is gluten?
 Allow me to help explain what this latest buzz word in the food and health industry is all about.

 If you have been diagnosed with celiac disease or non-celiac gluten intolerance, the thought of eating a different diet than everyone else can be overwhelming.
-Once I understood what gluten was, it’s role in food, and what foods had gluten, I became less overwhelmed.
+Once I understood what gluten was, the role it had in food, and what foods had gluten, I became less overwhelmed.

 I started my gluten-free journey in 2009.
 I still remember sitting in the office with my naturopath and my reaction to his suggestion that I try a gluten-free diet.
 I was desperately trying to stay calm on the outside while I was totally freaking out on the inside!

 I thought I would never be able to bake again and I’d be forced to eat weird tasteless food for the rest of my life.
 Well, my diet plan started out that way.
 However, I’ve learned a lot over the past several years and now I am here to tell you that good, healthy, delicious gluten free foods are as far away as your own kitchen!
 Are you getting excited?
 Let’s not get ahead of ourselves…

 Gluten is a natural protein found in barley, rye and wheat.
 Gluten, when combined with leavening agents such as baking powder or yeast, provides elasticity to baked goods.
 That scrumptious pizza you like — the dough is full of gluten.
 Without gluten or a gluten replacement, yummy breads, cakes and cookies would fall apart and be nothing more than yummy crumbs.